Myanmars Junta Chief To Head To Bangkok Summit As Quake Toll Surpasses 3,000 - UrduPoint

 Sagaing, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2025) The head of Myanmar's junta is expected to travel to Bangkok on Thursday for a regional summit, as the death toll from his country's devastating earthquake passed 3,000.

-Min Aung Hlaing will join a BIMSTEC gathering -- the seven littoral nations of the Bay of Bengal -- where he will raise the response to Friday's 7.7-magnitude quake that has flattened buildings across the country.
+Min Aung Hlaing will join a BIMSTEC gathering -- the seven littoral nations of the Bay of Bengal -- where he will raise the response to Friday's 7.7-magnitude quake, a junta spokesperson said.

 Many nations have sent aid and teams of rescue workers to Myanmar since the quake, but heavily damaged infrastructure and patchy communications -- as well as the country's rumbling civil war -- have hampered efforts.